Print Marketing: How to Leverage This Powerful Marketing Tool

 - Include a shortened link: Get customers to interact with your brand by offering a short and simple URL that they can use to access a specific page or offer.
 The idea here is similar to a QR code, without having to include the QR image on the material itself.
-You can use tools like Bitly or even Google’s link shortener to create simple URLs that are easy to use and remember.
+You can use a tool like Bitly to create simple URLs that are easy to use and remember.

 Track Your Print Marketing Metrics